solve3-org/docs/contractImplementation.md

 Since Solve3 is in beta, you have the option to disable Solve3 verification in your contract.
 By using the `disableSolve3` function, you can control whether Solve3 verification is enabled or disabled.
 This is particularly useful for scenarios where you need to bypass Solve3 temporarily.

-!> **Important**: When disabling Solve3 verification, you need to pass `0x` as the `proof` parameter when calling functions that have the `solve3Verify` modifier.
-The contract will execute the function without Solve3 verification if `0x` is provided as the proof.

 Here's how to use the `disableSolve3` function:

+!> Don't forget to add access control like OpenZeppelin `Ownable`

 ```solidity
 function disableSolve3(bool _flag) external override onlyOwner {
     _disableSolve3(_flag);
 }
 ```

+> **Important**: When disabling Solve3 verification, you need to pass `0x` as the `proof` parameter when calling functions that have the `solve3Verify` modifier.
+The contract will execute the function without Solve3 verification if `0x` is provided as the proof.

 Your contract is now ready to verify Solve3 proofs for secure interactions.